Harris House, Toowoomba: Heritage listing

 Harris House was listed on the Queensland Heritage Register on 26 July 2019 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Harris House (c.
 1912), a Federation-era villa residence, is important in demonstrating the development of Toowoomba as the principal urban centre of the Darling Downs region in the 20th century.
 During the late 19th and early 20th century, wealthy members of society in the region established substantial homes in Toowoomba, such as Harris House, reflecting their financial and social position.

-Through its setting, form, scale, high quality design, materials and aesthetic treatment, Harris House illustrates the lifestyle of Toowoomba's prosperous residents.
+Through its setting, form, scale, design, materials and aesthetic treatment, Harris House illustrates the lifestyle of Toowoomba's prosperous residents.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Harris House is important in demonstrating the principal characteristics of a substantial, early-20th century suburban villa residence.
 A single storey, masonry house in a garden setting, Harris House is a fine and intact example of its type, displaying high quality workmanship and materials, and retaining its formal plan, with entrance portico, hierarchical arrangement of generously sized rooms, and surrounding verandah.

 Harris House demonstrates the principal characteristics of Federation-era domestic architecture, and is a good and highly intact example of a masonry house in a Federation style in Queensland.
 Characteristics of this type include: its lowest form; asymmetrical plan with protruding bays and rooms; red face brick construction; complex roof form clad in terracotta tiles; elaborate verandah detailing; leadlight glazing to principal windows; and use of a wide variety of ornamental features derived from historical styles.
 The high quality interior finishes and fittings demonstrate popular contemporary materials and patterns, including a range of pressed metal ceilings and cornices, glazed tiles, and the use of art nouveau-style motifs for ceilings, mantelpieces and leadlight glazing.